FlorianLoch/roomloggo/README.md

 - Run the post-installation steps [[1]]
 - Create the configuration file expected by `roomloggo`; it will be mounted into the container later

-Once this is done run the container as a daemon.
+Once this is done build the image with `make image` and run the container as a daemon.
 This will configure Docker to restart the container after a failure or reboot.

 ```bash
 docker run --restart always --privileged -v /home/floch/roomloggo.config.yaml:/app/roomloggo.config.yaml roomloggo